Sprinkler System Compliance with RPZ Valves

 Our Techs Have What It Takes

-Bottom line, this change in standards means that regular and thorough yearly inspections are much more important to ensure the safety of your building’s water supply.
+Ultimately, regular and thorough yearly inspections are crucial and code required for ensuring the safety of your building’s water supply.
 As with anything mechanical, the older an RPZ gets, the more likely it is to have problems.
 Because many buildings house older systems, it’s important to keep a close eye on older equipment.

 Not just anyone can install, maintain, repair, rebuild, and inspect RPZs.
-Technicians must be certified by the MDLI, have plumbing licenses, and have successfully completed training and exams administered by the American Society of Inspectors of Plumbing and Sanitary Engineers International.
+Technicians must be certified by the MDLI, and have successfully completed training and exams administered by the American Society of Inspectors of Plumbing and Sanitary Engineers International.

-Brothers Fire & Security technicians are certified for this work—and always have been.
-Since many of our customers are now required to have RPZ valves for their commercial sprinkler systems and are requesting our help, we needed to have more technicians.
-Good news!
-We now have three qualified technicians who are certified and licensed to install, repair, and inspect the valves.
+Brothers Fire & Security technicians are certified for this work.
+Many of our customers are required to have RPZ valves for their commercial sprinkler systems, so it was important for us to have technicians fit for the job.
 This is just another example of how Brothers Fire & Security is committed to meet our customers’ needs.

 If you have questions about your sprinkler system’s RPZ valves, please contact us.
 We’ll determine what needs to be done to make sure your sprinkler and water systems are working properly and up to code.
-You can trust us to help you keep your business, and your people and the water supply safe.
+You can trust us to help you keep your business, people, and water supply safe.

 About Brothers Fire & Security

 As one of the premier providers of fire and security solutions in the Upper Midwest, Brothers Fire & Security strives to build long-term, value-added relationships.
 We work with business owners and property management companies, as well as all types of public institutions to solve fire and security needs.
-By taking advantage of our integrated bundled services, many of our clients find that they can save 25-30% on their safety services, annual inspections and more.
-From a single location to franchises throughout the region and the country, our integrated approach saves our clients valuable time, money, and stress.
-We provide fire protection systems, security systems, fire sprinkler systems, fire alarm systems, 24-7 monitoring, fire extinguishers, card access and kitchen hoods.
-And coming soon, our new Online Academy: Life Safety — Made Simple with eLearning courses designed to help you get and keep your staff trained and your business fire and security code compliant.
+By taking advantage of our integrated bundled services, many of our clients save 25-30 percent on their safety services, annual inspections, and more.
+We provide fire protection systems, security systems, fire sprinkler systems, fire alarm systems, 24-7 monitoring, fire extinguishers, card access, and kitchen hoods.